feritcgulten/FinalGraduationProject/README.md

 the n-grams algorithm to identify trending topics and social network analysis to identify influencers.
 In addition, with an interface design, it is aimed to display trend topics and influential people for the desired time interval.
+                                Just a little representation of N-gram representation with Data
 ![gr](https://github.com/feritcgulten/FinalGraduationProject/assets/14100704/0ae5b04b-f2a2-4cac-bd0d-a62f3e43a44f)
+                                Just a little representation of Network Analysis with gathered data
 ![gr_2](https://github.com/feritcgulten/FinalGraduationProject/assets/14100704/9e56f6aa-fc5e-4312-9ef0-a2a289822f64)